sktrinh12/ic50-flagger-app/README.md

 The biochemical & cellular geomean SQL statements are extracted from http://sql-ds.kinnate service and formatted properly to render in the app.
 If changes were made to the SQL source on the Dotmatics side, use this endpoint to update the SQL:
 `http://geomean.backend.kinnate/v1/update_sql_ds`.
-Restarting the pods will alsoachieve the same result since it will retrieve the SQL on start-up. **Test the sql-datasource service after making changes to the SQL on the DM side**
+Restarting the pods will also achieve the same result since it will retrieve the SQL on start-up. **Test the sql-datasource service after making changes to the SQL on the DM side**